apostrophecms/apostrophe-documentation/modules/apostrophe-widgets/index.md

 this, play nice.
 And seriously consider using an AJAX route to fetch the data you need if you only need it under certain circumstances, such as in response to a user click.

+If the user has editing privileges for the widget, all of the permanent properties of the widget are serialized.

+If the user does not have editing privileges:

+If the `playerData` option of the widget's module is set to `false`, only an empty object is supplied.
+If `playerData` is set to an array, only the named permanent properties are supplied.
+If `playerData is `true` (the default), all of the permanent properties are supplied.
 ### filterOptionsForDataAttribute(*options*)
 Filter options passed from the template to the widget before stuffing them into JSON for use by the widget editor.
 Again, we discard all